 Acquisition in 2017

-Analytical Informatics, Inc. specializes in developing and operating workflow tools and applications specifically for imaging departments in the healthcare sector.
-Founded in 2011 and based in Baltimore, Maryland, the company focuses on improving quality and efficiency through its clinical software.
-This software helps healthcare professionals identify operational patterns, uncover areas for improvement, and drill down into details to determine root causes of issues.
-By providing insights and optimizing the use of medical imaging equipment and personnel, Analytical Informatics enables clinicians to access real-time information and address workflow challenges effectively.
-As of November 2017, the company operates as a subsidiary of Koninklijke Philips N.V.
+Analytical Informatics, Inc. is a company based in Baltimore, Maryland, founded in 2011, that specializes in developing and operating workflow tools and applications specifically for imaging departments in the healthcare sector.
+The company's software is designed to enhance quality and efficiency by discovering operational patterns, identifying opportunities for improvement, and providing insights through powerful search capabilities.
+It enables clinicians to access real-time information, optimize investments in medical imaging equipment and personnel, and address workflow challenges effectively.
+As of November 2017, Analytical Informatics operates as a subsidiary of Koninklijke Philips N.V.

 TomTec Imaging Systems